By Deborah Jeanne Sergeant

 “If you wait until 14, sometimes things are missed like an extra tooth or a tooth stuck in a jaw,” Schoonmaker said.
 “If it is caught early, it may require only a small opening and a year or two of braces instead of three or four years.
 Prevention is key.”

 When a child is screened early, the orthodontist can tell if the molars are likely to cause crowing problems, or if it’s a wait-and-see case.
 There are some Factors To Consider Before Undergoing Teeth Whitening that one should know.
+You may consult a cosmetic dentist like a Fort Worth dentist to know which procedures are appropriate for your kids.

 “Things can be done that are bone-related in the way bones grow, like a crossbite,” said Deb New, orthodontist at New Smiles Orthodontics in Rochester.
 “In order to correct this, we’d want to place an expander.”

 Early intervention can reduce the duration and possibly the need for braces later.
 Though there’s no guarantee a child will never need braces, “it makes a bigger problem into a smaller problem,” New said.
+Depending on the condition of the kid’s teeth, metal or invisalign braces may be recommended.

 Orthodontists monitor the bone and tooth development, spacing and placement and use appliances such as expanders in the mouth as needed to attain and keep the space children need for their permanent teeth.
 As more teeth come in, the treatment plan adjusts is what this Unionville cosmetic disease notes.